Managing Director or Director?

+Understanding the different types of Directors found within an organisation should help prevent confusion.
 In essence, all directors are responsible for the running of the company.
 Executive Directors are actively involved in an organisation day-to-day and are led by the Managing Director as they do so.
 They lead the employees within an organisation, manage processes and direct the work.

 Non-executive directors are much less hands-on, but share equal responsibility with all directors for company strategy and decisions.
 A non-executive director will usually have a good business track record themselves and and can provide essential advice to those working within the organisation.

 Written by Bob Bradley, founder of MD2MD.

 At MD2MD we understand that our members and their businesses have varied needs.
 We have different membership plans to choose from, each offering a unique blend of our numerous events and services.

 At MD2MD we understand that different leaders and different businesses have varied needs.
 We have different membership plans for you to choose from.
 Each membership option offers you a different blend of our varied events and services.